un-simp/DreamBerd-annotated/README.md

 ## Functions

 To declare a function, you can use any letters from the word `function` (as long as they're in order):
+### funny but also probably not difficult to implement (oh god im gonna have to learn regex)
 ```java
 function add (a, b) => a + b!
 func multiply (a, b) => a * b!